tomato42/tls13-spec/draft-ietf-tls-tls13.md

 {:br }

 Either party MAY initiate a close by sending a "close_notify" alert.
 Any data received after a closure alert is ignored.
+If a transport-level close is received prior to a close_notify, the receiver cannot know that all the data that was sent has been received.

 Unless some other fatal alert has been transmitted, each party is required to send a "close_notify" alert before closing the write side of the connection.
 The